General Terms and Conditions (Consumer)

 LRUK (Retail) Limited is authorised and regulated by the Financial Conduct Authority (FCA) and its FCA reference number (FRN) is 312583.

-Our contact details are set out below in the section headed “Customer Services”.
+Our contact details are set out below in the section headed “Customer service & complaints”.

 These terms and conditions include the sections listed below and you should read them carefully before submitting your order to us: